Tanin69/gdc-toolbox/README.md

 ### Mission checking

-Checks mission .pbo file integrity and conformity to certain rules.
-Each rule can be configured as blocking if not satisfied :
+Checks the integrity of the mission .pbo file and compliance with certain rules.
+Each rule can be configured as blocking if it is not satisfied :

-* File extension : should be ```pbo``` (default blocking status: true)
+* file naming convention : the file name should follow a defined regexp (default: true)
 * pbo integrity : the file should be a real pbo and could be dpbo without any error (default: true)
-* file naming convention : the file name should follow a defined regexp (default: true)
 * briefing.sqf : a briefing.sqf should exist in the pbo file (default: true)
 * mission.sqm : a mission.sqm should exist in the pbo file (default: true)
 * description.ext : a description.ext should exist in the pbo file (default: false)